iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 Removed an error message that appeared sometimes in the footer

 = 1.0 =
-A big improvement to glossary terms tooltips have been made, to allow you to directly select the term you wish to link.
-Tooltips are now editable with the same button as glossary terms.
+A big improvement to glosses tooltips have been made, to allow you to directly select the term you wish to link.
+Tooltips are now editable with the same button as glosses.

 = 0.2.3 =
 Inline tooltips are now available through shortcode [tooltip content="foo"]bar[/tooltip].
 They allow you to define tooltips not linked to a specific post.